 REO properties are properties that have been foreclosed on by the lender and were not sold at an REO sale or auction.
 This is the last step in the foreclosure process.
 Preforeclosure properties are properties where the owner has defaulted on their loan but still has the option to catch up on payments and keep the property.
 It’s the beginning stage of the foreclosure process.

 To learn more about preforeclosure properties, the process, and where to find them, check out our guide on how to buy a preforeclosure home.

 You can find REO properties in online directories like Auction.com, through a real estate broker, and on REO lender sites.
 If you’re interested in learning more about how to find REO properties, check out our in-depth guide on How to find REO properties for sale.
 It describes more about the foreclosure process, what to look for in an REO property, and how to find them.

 Are REO Loans More Expensive Than Conventional Loans?

-Generally, investors use hard money loans or conventional loans when financing REO properties.
+Investors use hard money loans or conventional loans when financing REO properties.
 Conventional REO loans offer the same rates and terms for REO properties and non-REO properties.
-However, hard money loans generally have higher rates than conventional loans and charge more lender fees, which makes them more expensive than conventional loans.
+However, hard money loans have higher rates than conventional loans and charge more lender fees, which makes them more expensive than conventional loans.

-Financing REO properties is generally done with two types of loans: hard money loans and conventional mortgages.
-Hard money loans offer quick REO financing that’s suitable for fix-and-flippers as well as buy-and-hold-investors.
-Conventional mortgages are suitable for long-term investors looking to invest in an REO rental property or owner occupants.
+Financing REO properties is done with two types of loans: hard money loans and conventional mortgages.
+Hard money loans offer quick REO financing that’s suitable for fix and flippers as well as buy-and-hold-investors.
+Conventional mortgages are suitable for long-term investors looking to invest in an REO rental property or owner-occupants.

-Hard money loans are generally the preferred financing option for REO investors, and LendingHome offers hard money loans for financing REO properties.
-They offer interest only payments and can close an REO loan in as quickly as 10 to 15 days.
+Hard money loans are the preferred financing option for REO investors, and LendingHome offers hard money loans for financing REO properties.
+They offer interest-only payments and can close an REO loan in as quickly as 10 to 15 days.
 You can prequalify online in just a few minutes.